Kaw Valley Kindness Projects

 • Social Service League serves low income residents of Lawrence.
 Auction proceeds go to the League’s program to provide eye exams and glasses for Lawrence school children and eye glasses for adults.

-The Children’s Shelter, Inc.
+O’Connell Children’s Shelter, Inc.

 The goal of foster care is to provide children with a safe, nurturing environment while